gillkyle/sol-journal/README.md

   Personal Journaling Platform
 </h2>

 Sol Journal is a simple, minimal, journaling platform that works offline and across all devices.
-It can be self-hosted through Firebase and then installed as a PWA, on mobile devices for easy access on a phone, or on Desktops.
+It can be hosted yourself on Firebase and then installed as a PWA, on mobile devices for easy access on a phone, or on Desktops.

 <p align="center">
   <img